Saudi blogger Raif Badawi goes on prison hunger strike | DW | 20.09.2019

 Read more: From Badawi to Khashoggi: Freedom of speech in Saudi Arabia

-Saudi authorities arrested Badawi on the charge of "insulting Islam" in 2012.
-Badawi had criticized the kingdom's theocentric system and urged "freedom and respect" for differing ideas in his blog.
+Saudi authorities arrested Badawi on the charge of "insulting Islam" in 2012, after he criticized the kingdom's theocentric system and urged "freedom and respect" for differing ideas in his blog.

 Eventually, Badawi was sentenced to 10 years in prison, 1,000 lashes, and a fine.
 He received his first set of 50 lashes in a public whipping in 2015.
-Since the beginning of his imprisonment, he reportedly went on hunger strike on at least two occasions.
+Since the beginning of his imprisonment, he has reportedly gone on hunger strike on at least two occasions.

 In 2015, Badawi received DW Freedom of Speech Award.

-Badawi's wife, Ensaf Haidar, sought refugee in Canada with their three children.
+Badawi's wife, Ensaf Haidar, sought refuge in Canada with their three children.
 She continues to advocate for her husband's release.

+On Friday she spoke with DW.
+She said, "Last week, my husband called from a public telephone in the prison to tell me that he would begin another hunger strike."

+She says: "The changes he called for on his blog are becoming policy: Women can drive.
+The power of the religious police is being restricted.
+The value of cinema and theater are being acknowledged.
+And women are getting the right to travel without seeking approval from their legal guardians."

+Ensaf Haidar also took the opportunity to appeal to the Saudi government during her interview with DW, saying: "Seven years of prison is enough.
+Raif is not a criminal, he was a free man who defended his rights as a human being.
+Raif has three children that have not seen him for seven years.
+My children need their father."

-In a rare rebuke to Riyadh this week, US Vice President Mike Pence urged Saudi Arabia to free Badawi, whom Pence described as one of the defenders of religious liberty "despite unimaginable pressure."
+In a rare rebuke to Riyadh this week, US Vice President Mike Pence urged Saudi Arabia to free Badawi, whom Pence described as a defender of religious liberty "despite unimaginable pressure."

 Ensaf Haidar, wife of blogger Raif Badawi, who was sentenced to 1,000 lashes by a Saudi court, appeared at DW's Berlin headquarters to accept the Freedom of Speech Award.
 She announced the creation of a new foundation.
 (11.09.2015)